openshift-qe/ocp-qe-perfscale-ci/README.md

 -upgrade jobs will be able to get the flexy id to run on that cluster

+## Scaling and Adding Infra/Workload Nodes

+This workload uses the Jenkinsfile defined on [cluster-worker-scaling](https://github.com/openshift-qe/ocp-qe-perfscale-ci/tree/cluster-workers-scaling) branch

+Set SCALE_UP to scale the worker nodes on your cluster up to that number.
+This takes into account the current number of workers and splits the workers between the machinesets

+SCALE_DOWN: scale down the cluster to a certain number of workers after the workload is completed

+Use INFRA_WORKLOAD_INSTALL to install infrastructure and workload nodes to a cluster.
+This will move promethues pods to those machines to allow the worker nodes to only run the workload under test

 ## Scale Ci Options
 Types: